 Related Topic: Word has a bunch of other symbols you can add as well.
 Read our square root symbol on keyboard article for more information.

-Microsoft Word 2013 has a rather large library of symbols that you can insert into a document, and the check mark is one of the symbols that is available.
+Microsoft Word 2013 has a rather large library of symbols like the square root symbol that you can insert into a document, and the check mark is one of the symbols that is available.

-Our tutorial will show you how to insert a checkmark into a Word document, as well as how to change its appearance, or copy and paste the check mark into a different location within the document.
+Our tutorial will show you how to insert a checkmark into a Word document, as well as how to change its appearance or copy and paste the check mark into a different location within the document.

-How to Add a Check Mark to a Document in Word 2013
+How to Add a Check Mark to a Document in Word 2013 (Guide with Pictures)

 The steps in this article will show you how to locate and insert a check mark symbol into a document.
 The check mark is a symbol that is included with Word 2013 by default, so any computer that has a copy of Microsoft Word 2013 installed should be able to follow these steps to put a check mark into a document.